 • Work with an assigned faculty mentor to create a syllabus that meets all of M State's CEP syllabus requirements, for every course taught.
-A Sample Syllabus and a Syllabus Template and Checklist with these requirements is available at www.minnesota.edu/instructor (see page 17 and 18).
+A Sample Syllabus and a Syllabus Template and Checklist with these requirements is available at www.minnesota.edu/instructor.